colligant/colligant.github.io/index.md

 ---
 ## About
 Graduate student in computer science at the University of Montana.
 [BRIDGES](ht tps://www.umt.edu/bridges/) trainee.
-I focus on applying machine learning to problems across disciples, mainly focused on computer vision and neural networks.
+I focus mainly on computer vision. networks.

 ----